seanreed1111/sql-recipes/recipes.md

 3-4.
 Making a Join Optional in Both Directions
 Problem
 All of the tables in your query have at least a few rows that don’t match rows in the other tables, but you still want to return all rows FROM all tables and show the mismatches in the results.
-For example, you want to reduce the number of reports by including mismatches FROM both tables instead of having one report for each scenario.
+For example, you want to reduce the number of reports by including mismatches FROM both tables instead of HAVING one report for each scenario.

 Solution
 Use FULL OUTER JOIN.
-As you might expect, a full outer join between two or more tables will return all rows in each table of the query and match WHERE possible.
+As you might expect, a full outer join BETWEEN two or more tables will return all rows in each table of the query and match WHERE possible.
 You can use FULL OUTER JOIN with the employee and DEPARTMENT table as follows:

 SELECT employee_id, last_name, first_name, department_id, department_name FROM employee